thogiti/thogitiB.github.io/content/2023-05-07-Enhancing-Ethereum Scalability-with-Product-Codes-and-Danksharding.md

 # [Product Codes in Coding Theory](#product-codes-in-coding-theory)

-Product codes are linear block codes that are formed by taking the Cartesian product of two or more simpler linear block codes [en.wikipedia.org](https://en.wikipedia.org/wiki/Coding_theory).
+Product codes are block codes that are formed by taking the Cartesian product of two or more simpler block codes [en.wikipedia.org](https://en.wikipedia.org/wiki/Coding_theory) such as Hamming codes or Reed-Solomon codes.
+The resulting code has improved error-correcting capabilities compared to the individual component codes.
 They are used to increase the number of errors that can be corrected during data transmission.
 In the context of Danksharding, product codes could be used to add redundancy to data blobs, allowing for better error detection and correction in case of data corruption or loss.

 # [Application of Product Codes in Danksharding](#application-of-product-codes-in-danksharding)